ISS-Leimen/lab-dev-conventions/docs/code_review_practices.md

 - ### Docs

-   1. Comments: Comments are clear and useful, and mostly explain why instead of what.
+   1. Comments: Comments are clear and useful, and mostly explain why instead of what (except for necessarily complex code).
    2. Documentation: Code is appropriately documented (generally in g3doc).

 - ### UX